 August 24, 2006.
-Today is the 10th anniversary of Pluto’s demotion to dwarf planet status.
-Our solar system went from having nine major planets to having eight major planets, with the outermost planet being Neptune, according to astronomers’ new definition of what it means to be a planet.
-The XXVIth General Assembly of the International Astronomical Union (IAU) formalized the decision.
-The public and many astronomers didn’t take it lightly, with some declaring they would still consider Pluto a planet and with the word Plutoed – meaning to demote or devalue something – entering the global lexicon.
+Today is the 13th anniversary of the decision by the International Astronomical Union (IAU) to demote Pluto to dwarf planet status.
+Our solar system went from having nine major planets to having eight major planets.
+Pluto, once considered the outermost planet, became more widely known as the largest of a number of small bodies in the outer solar system.
+Neptune, the eighth large planet out from our sun, is now considered outermost major planet.
+The IAU formulated a new definition of what it means to be a planet.
+The IAU’s XXVIth General Assembly formalized the decision and announced it on August 24, 2006.
+The public and many astronomers didn’t take it lightly, with some declaring they would still consider Pluto a planet.
+The word plutoed – meaning to demote or devalue something – entered the global lexicon.

 Another option for the IAU might have been to define the concept of a planet without any specific logic: Earth is a planet, Pluto is a planet, but Eris is not just because.